mynk4169/BLOG_WEB/README.md

-# Project Title - BLOG_WEB
+📝 Project Title — BLOG_WEB

-## 📌 Description
+📌 Description

-BLOG_WEB is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) web application that allows users to explore and manage blogs.
-Users can:
+BLOG_WEB is a full-stack web application built using Spring Boot (Backend) and React.js (Frontend).
+It allows users to explore and manage blogs seamlessly with a clean UI and secure backend.

+✨ Features

-📰 Read a variety of blogs from different categories
+📰 Read Blogs: Browse blogs from different categories.

-✍️ Add new blogs with rich content
+✍️ Create Blogs: Add new blogs with rich content.

-🔐 Log in using their email credentials to create and manage their content
+🔐 User Authentication: Log in using email credentials to create and manage personal content.

-This platform serves as a basic content management system (CMS) for blog publishing, combining responsive front-end design with a robust back-end API and secure user authentication

-✅ Setting up the backend with Node.js and Express.js
-✅ Integrating MongoDB for database management
+📚 Content Management System (CMS): A simple CMS for blog publishing, with responsive UI and robust backend APIs.

+🧱 Tech Stack

+Backend: Spring Boot (Java), REST APIs, Spring Security, JPA/Hibernate

+Frontend: React.js, Vite

+Database: MySQL / PostgreSQL (depending on your setup)

+Build Tool: Maven (for backend), npm (for frontend)

+✅ Backend built with Spring Boot
-✅ Developing a user-friendly frontend with React
+✅ Frontend developed with React + Vite
-✅ Implementing essential features like blog posting, user authentication, and more!
+✅ Secure authentication & CRUD operations
+✅ RESTful API communication between frontend and backend
 ---------------------------------------------------------------------------------------------------------------------------------

 ## 🚀 Setup Instructions